 - Log in to your secure member website and use the “Contact Us” feature

 - Call Member Services (use the number on your ID card)

 You can change your PCP through your secure member website.
 You also can call the toll-free number on your ID card, and follow the menu options.

 If your doctor leaves the network, you will need to select another Aetna participating provider.
 You can use our online directory of doctors and hospitals to find one.

 Contact your prior employer's benefits office and tell them you're interested in purchasing a COBRA policy.
 According to federal law, companies that employ more than 20 employees must make you aware of your options for purchasing this coverage.

-You should contact your employer’s benefits department for instructions and an enrollment change form.
-In general, an eligible newborn child is covered for 31 days from his or her date of birth.
-To continue coverage beyond this initial period, a child must be enrolled within 31 days of birth and any applicable premium must be paid.
-Special provisions may apply to a legally adopted child or a child for whom you are legal guardian.
+In general, an eligible newborn child is covered for 31 days from the date of birth.
+To continue coverage beyond this time, you must enroll the child within those 31 days and pay any applicable premium.
+Special provisions may apply to a legally adopted child or a child for whom you are a legal guardian.
 Eligibility provisions may vary by state, as well as the plan of benefits chosen by your employer.
 Please refer to your Certificate of Coverage or other plan documents for more details.

-You may add or delete family members during the annual open enrollment period with your employer.
+You may add or delete family members during the annual open enrollment period.
 In addition, we will generally accept enrollments for newly eligible members within 31 days after the following events (with proper documentation submitted to us):